Subgaussian 1-cocycles on discrete groups: Introduction

 for all $p\ge 2$ and differentiable $f\in L_\8(\rz^d, \mu)$.
 Observe that \eqref{pcrc} resembles subgaussian growth of random variables.
 In particular, choosing $f(x)=x$ when $d=1$ we recover the classical definition except for $1\le p<2$.

-As a classical example, the Gaussian measure on $\rz^d$ satisfies \eqref{pcrc} due to Pisier \cite{Pis86}; see e.g. \cite{Z13} for another proof.
+As a classical example, the Gaussian measure on $\rz^d$ satisfies \eqref{pcrc} due to Pisier \cite{Pis86}; see \cite{JZ12} for another proof.
 More classical examples satisfying \eqref{pcrc} can be found in \cite{AW13} and the references therein.
 In fact, one way to generalize \eqref{pcrc} is via the semigroup theory of operators.
 The analogue of gradient in this context is Meyer's ``carr\'e du champs''.
 We can even go further and consider an analogue of \eqref{pcrc} in a noncommutative $W^*$ probability space.
 Recall from \cite{VDN} that $(\nx,\tau)$ is a $W^*$ probability space if $\nx$ is a von Neumann algebra and $\tau$ is a normal state.
 We also assume that $\nx$ is finite and $\tau$ is tracial and faithful.
-Let $T_t=e^{-tA}$ be a ``nice'' semigroup acting on $(\nx,\tau)$ with generator $A$.
+Throughout we always work with a \emph{standard} semigroup $T_t=e^{-tA}$ acting on $(\nx,\tau)$ with generator $A$.
+Here a standard semigroup $(T_t)_{t\ge0}$ is pointwise $\si$-weak (weak$*$) continuous such that every $T_t$ is normal unital completely positive and symmetric on $L_2(\nx, \tau)$.
 We define the gradient form associated to $A$ (Meyer's ``carr\'e du champs'') as